 - Owns and operates its global server network

-- 10 simultaneous connections allowed on one account
+- Unlimited simultaneous connections allowed on one account

 - Lacks browser extensions

 EXTRA-SECURE SERVERS:IPVanish keeps third parties out of the privacy equation thanks to owning and operating their global server network.
-Comprehensive security protections and 10 simultaneous connections add to the appeal.
-A money-back guarantee longer than 7 days would be nice.
+Comprehensive security protections and unlimited simultaneous connections add to the appeal.
+A 30-day money-back guarantee is available.

 Read our full review of IPVanish.